Luca-Menghini/advancedDataAnalysis-course/README.md

 1. IntRoduction to R: [slides](https://github.com/Luca-Menghini/advancedDataAnalysis-course/blob/main/2-extra-slides/R-intro.pdf), [code](https://github.com/Luca-Menghini/advancedDataAnalysis-course/blob/main/2-extra-slides/R-intro.Rmd)

 ## Exercises
+1. Introduction (first steps with R and linear models): [solutions to exercises seen during lectures](https://github.com/Luca-Menghini/advancedDataAnalysis-course/blob/main/3-exercises/in-class-solutions.R)
-1. Part 1: Multilevel modeling: Not yet there! 🤷
+2. Part 1: Multilevel modeling: Not yet there! 🤷
-2. Part 2: Multivariate modeling: Not yet there! 🤷
+3. Part 2: Multivariate modeling: Not yet there! 🤷

 ## Data
 Datasets used in the course and/or for the exercises